Clinical Training Opportunities

 Generalist Therapy Trainee

 The Generalist trainee is located on our Mental Health team and provides individual and group therapy services to clients seeking improvements or management of their mental health.
 A generalist trainee in BHS will have the opportunity to provide therapy services to clients within varied length of time frames (brief and longer term therapy based on clients co-created treatment plan).
 Additionally, trainees will have the opportunity to co-facilitate therapy groups with staff members and may also provide brief phone screening appointments for individuals interested in group therapy services.
-Trainees may also have the opportunity to learn to consult and provide integrated care through consultation with medical providers and case managers. * For our Southside location positions, an interest/experience in working with the Englewood community is strongly preferred.
+Trainees may also have the opportunity to learn to consult and provide integrated care through consultation with medical providers and case managers.

 The Generalist trainee’s hour distribution will be as follows: